With connectivity widely recognised as a key driver of the post-Covid-19 economic recovery, GCC countries are poised to expand their 5G networks.

 Despite the momentum, there are unknowns regarding the wholesale 5G rollout.
 “5G is far superior to 4G, but operators are often trapped by a purely marketing-driven approach to investments in 5G,” Osama Al Dosary, CEO of Salam, told OBG.
 “The fear of telecoms services being perceived as utilities generates enormous pressure on operators to seek ways to differentiate themselves.
 Yet it is important to prevent a disconnect between marketing discourse over what 5G means in terms of added functionalities and the real return on investment,” Al Dosary added.

 A cautionary tale comes from China, where, after years of investment, many major 5G operators have recently begun to dial back rollouts and focus on commercial applications that can be replicated at scale.
 A further challenge is the expense and scale of building ICT infrastructure and supplying global coverage.
 Lastly, there are doubts about whether customers appreciate the benefits of 5G.
-In a recent survey, US consumers were largely ambivalent about 5G, with roughly 67% saying they are not likely to change from 4G, and another 19% saying that they simply did not care.
+In a recent survey, US consumers were largely ambivalent about 5G, with roughly 67% saying they are not likely to change from 4G, and another 19% saying that they did not care.
 It remains to be seen whether 5G will face similar issues in the GCC, although it should be highlighted that the region is already a world leader in terms of internet usage.
 At the end of 2020 it had the highest average monthly data traffic per smartphone globally.